estokes/pinephone-kbpwrd/README.md

 # THIS IS DEPRECATED

 Megi is integrating this functionality into the kernel, which is where it belongs.
 As such, this project is now deprecated.
 Hopefully the kernel functionality will roll out very soon.

+UPDATE: 2022-06:

+I can't say I know what's going on with this.
+The sysfs entries kbpwrd depends on first disappeared, then megi announced the kernel power driver, now they are back with different names and the kernel power driver doesn't seem to be doing anything.
+As such I've updated the paths and I am once again running this daemon on my manjaro phosh device.

 # PinePhone (Pro) Keyboard Case Power Manager